holepunchto/bare/README.md

 #### `Bare.on('exit', code)`

-Emitted just before the process or current thread terminates.
-Additional work scheduled from an `exit` event listener will be given a chance to run after which the process will terminate.
+Emitted before the process or current thread terminates.
+Additional work must not be scheduled from an `exit` event listener.
 If the process is forcefully terminated from an `exit` event listener, the remaining listeners will not run.

-> [!IMPORTANT]
-> Only cleanup work may be scheduled from an `exit` event listener.
-All I/O, including timers, will be closed on `exit` and can therefore not be used.

 #### `Bare.on('teardown')`

-Emitted after the process or current thread has terminated and just before the JavaScript environment is torn down.
+Emitted after the process or current thread has terminated and before the JavaScript environment is torn down.
 Additional work must not be scheduled from a `teardown` event listener.
 Bare itself will register `teardown` event listeners to join dangling threads and unload native addons.

 > [!IMPORTANT]
+>
+> ##### Teardown ordering
+>
-> `teardown` listeners should generally be prepended to have the listeners run in last in, first out order:
+> `teardown` listeners **SHOULD** be prepended to have the listeners run in last in, first out order:
 >
 > ```js
 > Bare.prependListener('teardown', () => { ... })